Poems About Anxiety and Emotional Reflection

 Classic poets often wrote about fear and doubt without using clinical terms.
 Their work shows anxiety through images, tone, and repeated questions.

-In W. B. Yeats’s “The Second Coming,” the line “Things fall apart; the centre cannot hold” shows a loss of control.
+In W. B. Yeats’s “The Second Coming,” the line “Things fall apart; the center cannot hold” shows a loss of control.
 This reflects fear and uncertainty about the future.

 In T. S. Eliot’s “The Love Song of J. Alfred Prufrock,” the question “Do I dare disturb the universe?” shows strong self-doubt.
 It reflects overthinking and fear of judgment.